webgrip/rust-regex-gui/README.md

 # Regex GUI
 Simple desktop app written in Rust using `eframe`/`egui`.
 It allows adding regex rules that map file names to a destination directory.
 A "Dry Run" checkbox toggles whether renames should actually happen.
+The rules table offers buttons to add or remove entries and the inputs are sized for comfortable editing.

 Logs are captured using the [`tracing`](https://crates.io/crates/tracing) ecosystem and displayed in the UI.
 The global subscriber filters logs for this